MicrosoftDocs/memdocs/memdocs/cloud-native-windows-endpoints.md

 2. Sign in with Azure AD credentials (*UPN* or *AzureAD\username*).
 3. The enrollment status page will appear and provide the status of the device configuration.

-**Congratulations!** You’ve provisioned your first cloud native Windows endpoint!
+**Congratulations!** You’ve provisioned your first cloud-native Windows endpoint!

-Some things to check out on your new cloud native Windows endpoint:
+Some things to check out on your new cloud-native Windows endpoint:

 - The OneDrive folders are redirected.
 When Outlook opens, it's configured automatically to connect to Office 365.
 - Open **Company Portal** from the **Start Menu** and notice that **Microsoft Whiteboard** is available for installation.